didsomeonecloneme/didsomeonecloneme.github.io/_docs/notifications.md

 tags: [notifications]
 ---

 In all our plans, DSCM notifies the end user whenever a clone is detected.
 This notification is send in real-time whenever a clone is detected.
-The notification is sent via an through a email.
+The notification is sent through an email.

 A screenshot of the notification mail: